Step by Step How To: Creating a pcAnywhere Remote

-If step by step documentation is required for how to create a pcAnywhere host, then the following can be referenced.
+If step by step documentation is required for how to create a pcAnywhere remote, then the following can be referenced.

 1. Open pcAnywhere by double clicking on the Symantec pcAnywhere icon on the desktop.

 2. Under Views change the view to Advanced View by clicking on the Go to Advanced View link.

 3. From the pcAnywhere Manager menu select Remotes.

 4. From the File menu select File > New Item > Advanced . . .